1910 Los Angeles International Air Meet at Dominguez Field: Local creations

 One of the more unusual was Los Angeles resident James Slough Zerbe's so-called "Multi-plane," a construction which boasted five separate "planes" of wings attached to an elaborate chassis.
-Unfortunately for Zerbe, his creation hit a hole in the field and collapsed during take-off, ruining several of the wings and making flight impossible.
+His creation hit a hole in the field and collapsed during take-off, ruining several of the wings and making flight impossible.

 Zerbe was also responsible for the creation of a "double biplane" for W.J.
 Davis.
 This machine consisted of "four decks of equal size, arranged two fore and two aft" and two propellers.

 A.E.
-Mueller, another Los Angeles resident, created an aircraft which was so large for the time that it was dubbed "Mueller’s Monster" by the LA Times, who stated that it was "by far the largest aeroplane in existence".
+Mueller, another Los Angeles resident, created an aircraft which was so large for the time that it was dubbed "Mueller’s Monster" by the Los Angeles Times, who stated that it was "by far the largest aeroplane in existence".
 The plane measured seventy-five feet long by fifty feet wide, had a 600 lb., 50 hp engine, and weighed around a ton.
 Mueller believed that by creating such a heavy machine he would be able to avoid "the necessity of delicate balancing in light wind currents."

 J.H.
 Klassen, also of Los Angeles, constructed a gyroplane for the contest, as well as entering a monoplane.
 His design, described by the LA Times as "quite novel", consisted of "two 12-foot circular planes in the front, and two 8-foot planes in the rear."
 Klassen hoped that the "gyroscopic motion of the revolving planes" would aid greatly in the craft's stability in the air.